ncatlab/nlab-content/pages/9/5/2/0/259/content.md

 * [[André Joyal]], *Quasi-categories and Kan complexes*, J. Pure Appl.
 Algebra **175** (2002) 207-222 &lbrack;<a href="https://doi.org/10.1016/S0022-4049(02)00135-4">doi:10.1016/S0022-4049(02)00135-4</a>&rbrack;

-For several years Joyal has been preparing a textbook on the subject which never became publically available, but an extensive writeup of lecture notes is:
+For several years, Joyal has been preparing a textbook on the subject which has never become publically available, but an extensive writeup of lecture notes is

 * {#Joyal08} [[André Joyal]], *[[The Theory of Quasi-Categories and its Applications]]*, lectures at *[Advanced Course on Simplicial Methods in Higher Categories](https://lists.lehigh.edu/pipermail/algtop-l/2007q4/000017.html)*, CRM (2008) &lbrack;[pdf](http://mat.uab.cat/~kock/crm/hocat/advanced-course/Quadern45-2.pdf), [[JoyalTheoryOfQuasiCategories.pdf:file]]&rbrack;